72MiguelGomes/ApplicationsDashboard/README.md

 ### ApplicationDashboard-Web

 Responsible for create server side rendering.
 Will serve an visual interface for the application.

+### ApplicationDashboard-Starter-Web

+This module is responsible for glue all modules in order to run the application with the web view interface.
+It is very similar to `ApplicationDashboard-Starter` although it replaces the API for the web view.

 ## Requirements